 Recent studies show promising benefits of certain vegetables and fruits for cancer prevention and complementary treatment.

-Ursolic acid is found in many plants and has been shown to be cytotoxic, which can inhibit a variety of cancer cells.
+Ursolic acid is found in many plants and

 Foods with ursolic acid include: